 - Develop a clearly branded Facebook page, keep it alive with activity, regularly highlighting recent promotions.

-- Consider a Google Plus page, and while you’re at it check out New Feature that Makes Google+ A No Brainer for Business Marketing.
+- Consider a Google Plus page, and while you’re at it check out.

 - Consider your Twitter presence and develop a hashtag (if you don’t have one already) to help customers identify with your brand.